 Andrew Roche: Digital Marketer

 Andrew Roche is an effective, efficient, and forward-thinking professional.
-He is currently a Digital Consultant at Shift Digital where he supports a portfolio of Toyota dealerships and serves as their quarterback for everything digital.
+He is currently a Digital Consultant at Shift Digital where he supports a portfolio of Toyota dealerships and quarterbacks their digital presence.
 In addition to supporting his Toyota dealerships, Andrew also co-leads Shift Digital’s Salesforce ecosystem as a certified administrator.

 Andrew Roche completed his MBA in marketing through the Mike Ilitch School of Business at Wayne State University in December of 2021.
-Looking ahead, Andrew hopes to earn a full-time digital marketing position.
-Furthermore, he hopes his future role will allow him to regularly apply his pre-existing digital marketing knowledge and the lessons learned through his MBA coursework to improve his organization.
+Andrew is currently seeking a full-time digital marketing position where he can apply his pre-existing digital marketing knowledge and the lessons learned through his MBA coursework to improve his organization.

 Marketing, specifically digital marketing, is Andrew Roche’s passion.
 As a digital marketer, Andrew strives to help businesses establish their identity and find their voice.
 He also works tirelessly to connect them with their ideal customers.